16 of the Coolest Playgrounds in the World

-Monstrum is also responsible for this awesome forest playground at Klehund Dryrehave, a former hunting plantation in Denmark.
+Monstrum is also responsible for an awesome forest playground at Klelund Dryrehave, a former hunting plantation in Denmark.
 There’s an 8-foot-tall slide shaped like a giant ant, an anthill to climb, a “lumberjack hut” to picnic in, and a 65-foot-tall watchtower to hang out in.
+See it here.

 14. BOUNCE BELOW